1Pip2/QueueLang/README.md

 - '/' will divide the front two elements of the queue
 - '%' will mod the front two elements of the queue
 - 'do' executes the front of the queue
+- 'req' moves the front element of the queue to the back